Regulus343/Fractal/readme.md

 		"regulus/identify": "dev-master"
 	},

+Then run `php composer.phar update` from the command line.
+Composer will install the Identify package.

 **Register service provider and set up alias:**

 Now, all you have to do is register the service provider, set up Identify's alias in `app/config/app.php`, set 'model' to `Regulus\Identify\User` in `app/config/auth.php`, and run the install command.
 Add this to the `providers` array: